If you are experiencing pain in your hands while doing simple tasks like holding a cup or turning a doorknob, know you are not alone.

 Key Takeaways

-• Simple exercises and stretches can alleviate pain and improve function, focusing on strength, flexibility, and coordination.
+- Simple exercises and hand stretches can help alleviate hand and wrist pain and improve function.

 FAQs